Flag of Italy: The two world wars and the interwar period

 In 1926, an Italian flag was first brought to the North Pole by the Norge airship during the expedition led by Umberto Nobile and Roald Amundsen; the tricolours then greeted Italo Balbo in his oceanic seaplane crossings.

-The Azione Cattolica, which made the Italian flag its banner in 1931, grouped the children of its organization dedicated to children into three categories, which were based on age group and colours of the Italian flag: "green flames", "white flames" and "red flames".
+The Azione Cattolica, which made the Italian flag its banner in 1931, grouped the children of its organisation dedicated to children into three categories, which were based on age group and colours of the Italian flag: "green flames", "white flames" and "red flames".
 In August 1933, the Italian ocean liner SS Rex, which had just won the Blue Riband, arrived in New York City setting the record for Atlantic Ocean crossing in the shortest time (four days) was greeted by the waving of tricolour flags.

 Trains covered with tricolour flags carried the settlers to the new cities founded after the reclamation of the Pontine Marshes, while on 5 May 1936 there was the solemn flag-raising in Addis Ababa, Italian Ethiopia, which greeted the founding of the Italian Empire.
 The flag in Addis Ababa was then lowered in November 1941 at the end of the East African campaign, which was fought during World War II.

 Il Canto degli Italiani and Goffredo Mameli remembered together with the period of the unification of Italy on a propaganda poster of the Italian Social Republic.
 In the background, a tricolour is waving.

-Italy entered World War II on 10 June 1940 with the speech by Benito Mussolini delivered from the main balcony of Palazzo Venezia in Rome, but the climate was different from that which characterized Italy's entry into World War I. The king did not appear on the balcony of the Quirinal Palace waving the flag as he did in 1915.
+Italy entered World War II on 10 June 1940 with the speech by Benito Mussolini delivered from the main balcony of Palazzo Venezia in Rome, but the climate was different from that which characterised Italy's entry into World War I. The king did not appear on the balcony of the Quirinal Palace waving the flag as he did in 1915.